Home // About Aristos // Contact Aristos // What Art Is // Other Sites // Support Aristos! // Search // Archives

 9/24: Real Clear Arts (AJ): "A New Theory About Pollock's Mural: He Hid His Signature."
 Comment is not on Henry Adams's inconsequential new book on Jackson Pollock (the subject at hand), but on Judith Dobrzynski's surprising implicit agreement with the prurient-prone scholar's unsubstantiated thesis that the painter Thomas Eakins had molested his niece and caused her gruesome suicide at age twenty-four.
 Dobrzynski intended no such thing, as she makes clear in a response to my comment.

-Adams, who is chairman of the Department of Art History and Art at Case Western University in Cleveland, taught a course in entitled "Acts of Genius: The Arts of Humankind: The Renaissance to the Present" last spring.
+Adams, who is chairman of the Department of Art History and Art at Case Western University in Cleveland, taught a course entitled "Acts of Genius: The Arts of Humankind: The Renaissance to the Present" last spring.
 Among the works of "genius" featured was a "dismembered shark," presumably Damien Hirst's [more] [video] now at the Metropolitan Museum of Art.

 9/2: Culture Monster (Los Angeles Times): "Ed Ruscha, Robert Redford, among 2009 Americans for the Arts Honorees."
-Ruscha, a pioneering "Pop artist" is but the latest avant-gardist to be given the lobbying group's "Artistic Excellence Award."
+Ruscha, a pioneering "pop artist" is but the latest avant-gardist to be given the lobbying group's "Artistic Excellence Award."

 8/27: Wall Street Journal: "Getting an Earful at the Museum."
 On museum audio and multimedia guides--I advise against them, especially the first time a museum visitor sees an exhibition.